-MAP-2015 (face) Rev. 8/15/01 Human Resources Administration Medical Assistance Programs

-LIVERY, AMBULETTE & NON-EMERGENCY AMBULANCE SERVICES MEDICAID TRANSPORTATION PRIOR APPROVAL FORM

-Patient Name Date of Birth Sex Address Medicaid No.: 1. (a) List Diagnoses (PRINT): 1) 2)5) 3) (b) Why do these diagnoses justify transportation othe r than Public Transportation?
-2. (a) Does the patient use a wheelchair, scooter or portable (b) Does the patient require personal assistance of anote (c) Does patient have a family member or home attend 3. (a) Is the patient's departure/destination point within here (b) If not, justify travel outside CMMA ther individual to enter or exit a building o ant traveling with him/her? is/her CMMA? (see definition under the C Certification Statement) ☐Yes ☐No ☐Yes ☐No ☐Yes ☐No ☐Yes ☐No ☐Yes ☐No 4.
-Respond to this question only if Non-Emergency Am bulance is requested. (a) Does the patient require life-sustaining equipme nt during transport?
-Yes No (b) Does the patient require monitoring by a certifie d emergency medical technician or param edic during transport?
-Yes No (c) Does the patient need to be transported in a recli ning position for: 1) Medical reasons 🗌 Yes 🗌 No 2) Psychiatric condition Yes No (d) Does the patient require use of the vehicle's oxy gen during transport?
+MAP-2015 (face) Human Resources Administration Rev. 8/15/01 Medical Assistance Programs LIVERY, AMBULETTE & NON-EMERGENCY AMBULANCE SERVICES MEDICAID TRANSPORTATION PRIOR APPROVAL FORM Patient Name Date of Birth Sex Address Medicaid No.: Social Security Number - -1) 2) 3) 1. (a) List Diagnoses (PRINT): 5) 6) (b) Why do these diagnoses justify transportation other than Public Transportation?
+2. (a) Does the patient use a wheelchair, scooter or portable oxygen?
+Yes No (b) Does the patient require personal assistance of another individual to enter or exit a building or vehicle?
+Yes No (c) Does patient have a family member or home attendant traveling with him/her?
+Yes No 3. (a) Is the patient's departure/destination point within his/her CMMA? (see definition under the Certification Statement.) (b) If not, justify travel outside CMMA Respond to this question only if Non-Emergency Ambulance is requested.
+Yes No (a) Does the patient require life-sustaining equipment during transport? (b) Does the patient require monitoring by a certified emergency medical technician or paramedic during transport?
+Yes No (c) Does the patient need to be transported in a reclining position for: 1) Medical reasons Yes No Yes No Psychiatric condition (d) Does the patient require use of the vehicle's oxygen during transport?
 Yes No 5.
-Indicate the location and the mode of transportation or dered pursuant to the filing of this docume nt.
-Consult the New York State Department of Health ordering guidelines for definition of each mod de of travel. (a) Location: Travel is within the CMMA Travel is outside the CMMA (b) Mode: LIVERY AMBULETTE Non-Emergency AMBULANCE 6.
-This transportation authorization is from/ to/ (NOTE: An a uthorization may cover a o ne way trip; a six-month period for patients with acute conditions; or twelve months for patients with chronic of onditions.
+Indicate the location and the mode of transportation ordered pursuant to the filing of this document.
+Consult the New York State Department of Health ordering guidelines for definition of each mode of travel. (a) Location: Travel is within the CMMA Travel is outside the CMMA.

+6. This transportation authorization is from / / to / / .
+(NOTE: An authorization may cover a one way trip; a six-month period for patients with acute conditions; or twelve months for patients with chronic conditions.